amit-singh25/Chip-ATAC_Seq_Analysis/README.md

 The R package ATACseqQC (https://bioconductor.org/packages/release/bioc/html/ATACseqQC.html) and its associated dependencies.

 ## Quality control

 ### FastQC
-It is generally a good idea to generate some quality metrics for raw sequence data using FastQC.
+It is generally a good idea to generate some quality metrics for raw sequence data using [FastQC]( https://www.bioinformatics.babraham.ac.uk/projects/fastqc/).

 Quality-based trimming as well as Adapter removal can be done in [Flexbar](https://github.com/seqan/flexbar)

-## Alignment
+## Alignment and filtering
 The next step is to align the reads to a reference genome.
 There are many programs available to perform the alignment.
 Two of the most popular are [BWA](http://bio-bwa.sourceforge.net/bwa.shtml) and [Bowtie2](http://bowtie-bio.sourceforge.net/index.shtml).
 Here focus more on Bowtie2.

 ### Mitochondrial reads